-We held cash and cash equivalents of \$13.7 million as of June 30, 2014.
-During June 2014 we completed an equity offering which raised gross proceeds totaling \$8.0 million.
-We believe that these resources and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements for at least the next twelve months.
 We continue to face significant challenges and uncertainties and, as a result, our available capital resources may be consumed more rapidly than currently expected due to (a) decreases in sales of our products and the uncertainty of future revenues from new products; (b) changes we may make to the business that affect ongoing operating expenses; (c) changes we may make in our business strategy; (d) regulatory developments affecting our existing products and delays in the FDA approval process for products under development; (e) changes in our research and development spending plans; and (f) other items affecting our forecasted level of expenditures and use of cash resources.
-Accordingly, we will need to raise additional funds to support our operating and capital needs beyond the next twelve months.
+Accordingly, we will need to raise additional funds to support our operating and capital needs for the fourth quarter of 2015 and beyond.
 We may attempt to obtain additional funding through public or private financing, collaborative arrangements with strategic partners, or through additional credit lines or other debt financing sources to increase the funds available to fund operations.
 However, we may not be able to secure such financing in a timely manner or on favorable terms, if at all.
 Furthermore, if we issue equity or debt securities to raise additional funds, our existing stockholders may experience dilution, and the new equity or debt securities may have rights, preferences and privileges senior to those of our existing stockholders.
 If we raise additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to our potential products or proprietary technologies, or grant licenses on terms that are not favorable to us.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our sales and marketing efforts, research and development activities, or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.
 If any of these events occurs, our ability to achieve our development and commercialization goals would be adversely affected.

-Our major focus is on the treatment of the neurological complications of diabetes.
-We cannot assure you that we will be successful in this field or that our current commercial products for diabetes care, NC-stat DPNCheck and SENSUS, or the product candidates in our development pipeline, will be successful.
+We are focused on commercialization of our wearable devices for chronic pain.
+We cannot assure you that we will be successful in this field or that our current commercial product for peripheral neuropathy, DPNCheck, or the product candidates in our development pipeline, will be successful.

-We are focused on the treatment of the neurological complications of diabetes.
-Our initial diabetes care product, NC-stat DPNCheck, which was launched in late 2011, is a fast, accurate, and quantitative nerve conduction test for systemic neuropathies, such as DPN.
-In January 2013, we launched SENSUS, our pain management therapeutic device for relief of chronic, intractable pain including pain associated with diabetic neuropathy.
-We also have other product candidates addressing diabetes care in our development pipeline.
-Our future prospects are closely tied to our success with our NC-stat DPNCheck and SENSUS devices which, in turn, depends upon market acceptance and growth in future revenues.
-We cannot assure you that our diabetes care strategy, including the sales and marketing of our current products and the commercialization of other product candidates in our development pipeline, will be successful.
-If our diabetes care strategy is not successful, it could materially affect our revenues and results of operations.
+We are focused on the launch in the second quarter of 2015 and subsequent commercialization of Quell, our OTC wearable device for pain relief.
+Quell is based on our prescription product for pain relief, SENSUS, which has been on the market for two years.
+We have shipped over 7,000 SENSUS devices during that period.
+DPNCheck, which was launched in late 2011, is a fast, accurate, and quantitative nerve conduction test for systemic neuropathies, such as DPN.
+We have other product candidates in our development pipeline.
+Our future prospects are closely tied to our success with our wearable devices for chronic pain which, in turn, depend upon market acceptance and growth in future revenues.
+We cannot assure you that our commercialization strategy will be successful.
+If our strategy is not successful, it could materially affect our revenues and results of operations.